Pennsylvania LLC Features

 of a Pennsylvania Limited Liability Company

-The name of a Pennsylvania LLC must not bare any similarity to an existing company registered in Pennsylvania and must end with the words “Limited Liability Company”, “Company”, “L.L.C.” or “LLC”.
+The name of a Pennsylvania LLC must not bear any similarity to an existing company registered in Pennsylvania and must end with the words “Limited Liability Company”, “Company”, “L.L.C.” or “LLC”.

 The Registered Agent will prepare and file the Articles of Organization with the Pennsylvania Secretary-of-State, at which time the Limited Liability Company will legally exist.

-A Pennsylvania LLC is a legal business entity and treated as separate from its owners.
+A Pennsylvania LLC is a legal business entity and is treated as separate from its owners.

-A Pennsylvania LLC may be organized with a minimum of one member; however this is not recommended for a non-resident alien.
-An LLC with just one member may be treated like a Sole Proprietorship and the member will be tax liable for worldwide income.
+A Pennsylvania LLC may be organized with a minimum of one member; however, this is not recommended for a non-resident alien.
+An LLC with just one member may be treated as a Sole Proprietorship and the member will be tax liable for worldwide income.

 When formed by two or more physical non-resident members, the tax treatment is much more favourable.